Segment contracts into sections

 Contracts Section Start Whole number

-Auto populated with a number denoting coordinates for the start of a section.
+Auto-populated with a number denoting coordinates for the start of a section.

-Note: Contracts uses this field to order section documents top-down as they appear in the master agreement in both the Sections pane of the Contracts Viewer and the Contracts Segmentation view on the document list in Relativity.
+Note: Contracts uses this field to order section documents top-down as they appear in the root agreement in both the Sections pane of the Contracts Viewer and the Contracts Segmentation view on the document list in Relativity.

 Contracts Section End Whole number

-Auto populated with a number denoting coordinates for the end of a section.
+Auto-populated with a number denoting coordinates for the end of a section.

 Note: Since Contracts knows the coordinates for the starts and ends of sections, you can navigate to sections within the Contracts Viewer precisely.